greltel/abap-point-gate/offstack/stubs/README.md

 * Not linted — `abaplint.json` scopes itself to `/src/**/*.*`.
 * Never imported into a SAP system.

-Add a stub here only when the transpiler reports
-`Type of <TABLE>-<FIELD> is VoidType(<DTEL>)`, and keep it as small as the type resolution allows: domain + data element, no fixed values, no text table.
+`UnknownType`, and keep it as small as the type resolution allows: a single data element carrying `DATATYPE` / `LENG` directly.
+Do not serialize the domain — abaplint only follows `DOMNAME` when `REFKIND` is `D`, so the predefined-type form is both shorter and more robust.